-The Group’s autumn production “Haywire” is being produced by Stanley Liggett and is currently in rehearsal.
+The Group’s autumn production “Haywire” is being produced by Stanley Liggett and is currently in rehearsal, dates and venues to be released shortly.

 The curtain came down on the Gateway autumn production which was Sam Cree’s “Widows Paradise” following two performances in Portadown Town Hall on Friday 2nd and Saturday 3rd November.